ramin-honary-xc/data-prep-kit/README.md

 [OpenCV ORB Tutorial]: https://docs.opencv.org/4.x/d1/de0/tutorial_py_feature_homography.html

+### `maskkit.py` : a script to apply a mask to a batch of images

+This program takes a mask image and applies it to each input image listed on the command line.

+#### CLI Arguments

+- `-m <FILE>` or `--mask=<FILE>` specifies the mask image.

+- `-Q` or `--quiet` to suppress console log output, this script is verbose by default.

+- All other CLI arguments must be an image file, or a directory containing image files.
+Files are filtered by extension, only files named with the `.jpg`, `.png`, or `.bmp` suffixes are used as inputs.

+#### The input image files

+The mask image must be an 8-bit (1-channel) grayscale image where white pixels allow the input image to be visible in the output, and black pixels are black in the output.
+Gray pixels darken the output pixel.

+#### The output image files

+Once a mask is applied, an output image of the same file type is created with the mask applied.
+The name of the output file is the string `"masked_"` preprended to the name of the file.
+For example, if your input file is `flower-001.png` then the masked output file is `

+#### The width/height of the images

+It is assumed the width and height of every input image is the same as that of the mask image.
+However if the sizes are different, the minimum size of either the mask or the input is used, producing a result image where the mask and input intersect starting at pixel index `(x=0,y=0)`.

 ### `imgdiffkit.py`: an image comparison tool

 This program is used to validate the results of the `patmatkit.py`